Skip to content

 Kissmovies alternatives worth using share one trait: they license their catalogs instead of pirating them.
 The original Kissmovies was pulled offline around 2020, and most clone sites that took its place have since disappeared or turned into ad-malware funnels.

-- Tubi has the largest free legal library among the platforms we tested, with tens of thousands of titles, no account requirement, and a light ad load during prime-time playback.
+• Tubi has the largest free legal library among these platforms, with tens of thousands of titles, no account requirement, and a light ad load during prime-time playback.

 #Why Kissmovies Shut Down